Knowing where inspiration comes from means that our 'creating' doesn't become a factory line of churning out the same old thing.

 Brightec's main outworking of this is through our monthly Research and Development sessions.
 We give everyone on the team two days to work on something other than client work.
-We regularly change the focus of our R&D time, you can read about the latest iteration here.
+We regularly change the focus of our R&D time, you can read about our latest iteration here.

 Our R&D sessions are ideal for creating drive on a team level, but what about individually?
 How do we personally ensure that we are ahead of the game?
 Even, just up to speed with the industry?

 Knowing where your inspiration and creative input comes from is essential.

 Inspiration is an elusive beast, and one of the most galvanising books I have read on the subject is Big Magic by Elizabeth Gilbert.
 In it she writes this beautifully poetic phrase: